Brandon Crawford Player Props: Giants vs. Mets

 Mets Pitching Rankings

-- The Mets have a 4.15 team ERA that ranks 15th across all MLB pitching staffs.
+- The Mets have a 4.10 team ERA that ranks 14th among all MLB pitching staffs.

-- Mets pitchers combine to allow the fourth-most home runs in baseball (28 total, 1.5 per game).
+- Mets pitchers combine to allow the second-most home runs in baseball (32 total, 1.5 per game).

+- The Mets will send Megill (3-1) to the mound to make his fifth start of the season.
+He is 3-1 with a 3.00 ERA and 17 strikeouts through 21 2/3 innings pitched.

+- In his last appearance on Wednesday against the Los Angeles Dodgers, the righty threw five innings, allowing three earned runs while surrendering seven hits.

 © 2023 Data Skrive.
 All rights reserved.